 It's cliché but true.
 Instead of buying an expensive present, take an hour or two to make something for your loved ones.
 This will not only save you money this holiday season, but the effort will be clearly visible to those who receive their gifts.

 4) Something or Someone is Missing

 Humans are creatures of habit.
 We enjoy familiarity and avoid unfamiliar situations or circumstances.
 When a routine is changed, it can bring up feelings of anxiety or sadness.
 It's likely that you've spent your holidays in the same way for many years.
 However, this year is different.

 A move away from home or perhaps (we hope not) the recent loss of someone close to you may have dampened your spirits.

-All the Neuromend staff would like to wish you a happy holiday.
-We sincerely hope that none of you end up suffering from the blues this season, but if you do, know that we are here to help.
+The Neuromend staff would like to wish you well during the holidays!
+We sincerely hope that none of you end up suffering from the blues, but if you do, know that we are here to help.
 There are many ways to get in touch with us.
 You can click on the link below or check out our contact page for more options.